 Design Thinking at the software design stage: details are everything

 Why are IT industry professionals trying very hard to make each detail in product design perfect and think over the colors of buttons, etc.?

-The prime example we have mentioned above: the color of a button.
+The prime example we have mentioned above is the color of a button.
 “But this is a minor detail!” you might say.
 In practice, this is a significant factor since it to some extent determines whether customers will use your product.

-Sometimes users cannot instantly find a button they are looking for and then two scenarios come into play: 1) annoyed, they close your app window; 2) they spend quite a time trying to find the button leading to the functionality they need.
+Sometimes users cannot instantly find the button they are looking for and then two scenarios come into play: 1) annoyed, they close their app window; 2) they spend quite a time trying to find the button leading to the functionality they need.
 Both cases are bad for you.
-And both of them mean that user problem was not taken into account at the design stage.
+And both of them means that the user problem was not taken into account at the design stage.

 On the other hand, design thinking is a powerful tool that through specific design enables companies to make customers do what they want (spoiler: and they do not mind).